Find Affordable College Courses

 $27,502 Average Tuition & Fees

 The excellent programs at Metropolitan State University of Denver helped the school earn the #5 place on this year’s ranking of the best natural resource management schools in the Rocky Mountains Region .
-Located in the large city of Denver, MSU Denver is a public college with a large student population.
+Located in the city of Denver, MSU Denver is a public school with a large student population.

 Full Natural Resource Management at Metropolitan State University of Denver Report